-1. AMPUTATION TRENDS (2000 – 2012)
+1. AMPUTATION TRENDS OVER TIME

-2. INDICENCE OF AMPUTATION (2012)
+2. TYPES OF AMPUTATION PERFORMED

 3. WHO LOSES A LIMB?
-(2012)

-In 2012, 44 percent of the amputations in North Carolina were performed on individuals aged 45-64 years old, followed by the age group of 65-84 year olds (38.5 percent) (see Graph 3.1).
-These trends largely reflect the aging population, and cases of amputations resulting from dysvascular conditions, especially diabetes, which are more common in older individuals (1)
+In 2014, most amputations were performed on individuals aged 45-64 years old, followed by the age group of 65-84 year olds (See Graph 3.1).

-There were nearly 2 times more amputationsperformed on male patients in North Carolina than on female patients (see Graph 3.2).
+There were nearly 2 times more amputations performed on male patients in North Carolina than on female patients (See Graph 3.2).

 4. AMPUTATION COSTS

-1. Ziegler-Graham K, MacKenzie EJ, Ephraim PL, Travison TG, Brookmeyer R. Estimating the prevalence of limb loss in the United States: 2005 to 2050.
+- Ziegler-Graham K, MacKenzie EJ, Ephraim PL, Travison TG, Brookmeyer R. Estimating the Prevalence of Limb Loss in the United States: 2005 to 2050.
 Archives of Physical Medicine and Rehabilitation2008;89(3):422-9.

-6. MacKenzie EJ.
+- MacKenzie EJ.
 Health-Care Costs Associated with Amputation or Reconstruction of a Limb-Threatening Injury.
 The Journal of Bone and Joint Surgery (American)2007;89(8):1685.

 It is not the intention of the Amputee Coalition to provide specific medical or legal advice but rather to provide consumers with information to better understand their health and healthcare issues.
 The Amputee Coalition does not endorse any specific treatment, technology, company, service or device.
 Consumers are urged to consult with their healthcare providers for specific medical advice or before making any purchasing decisions involving their care.